Skip to content

 Quality

 When it comes to making holes in the clay, the Hole Cutters are strong and cut through the clay nicely.
-The wood handle doesn’t splinter with normal use and lasts a long time.
+Their sturdy construction ensures longevity and ease of use, making them indispensable for any pottery studio or sculpture workshop seeking to achieve detailed and professional results in clay work.

 Ease of Use